skybet/skybet.github.io/_posts/2021-04-22-investigating-mobile-state-management.md

 }
 ```

 There's a lot to unpick here.
 Firstly we create a store with some initial AppState.
 We also pass it a reducer.
 This is a fairly toy example, as you'll naturally have a larger number of reducers in your app.
-For us, we have a combining function that takes a variadic number of reducers and combines them into one.
+For us, we have a combining function that takes a variadic reducer parameter and combines them into one.
 The LoadingViewController is the object which kicks off any initial tasks that must happen before entering the app and updating state.
 The primary thing to note on the store is the state is public, so screens may read from it, but its setter is private.
 Modifications to the state can only be made by dispatching actions to the store.

 #### Actions
 With our actions, we stick to our principles of value types.
 One solution would be to just fire strings as actions.
 Instead, we've adopted the, admittedly obvious, approach of using enums.
 We're able to separate our actions and use associated values to avoid one giant enum: